vercel/modelfusion/docs/tutorial/tutorials/using-gpt-4-vision.md

 #### Alternative: Use an instruction prompt

-Alternatively, you can use the `withInstructionPrompt()` method which allows you to use an abstracted prompt format for a single instruction:
+Alternatively, you can use the `withInstructionPrompt()` method which allows you to use an abstracted prompt template for a single instruction:

 ```ts
 const textStream = await streamText(